ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 ```
       ┌──┐     ← Formatted ranges
 D: XXX*XX*XXXX
-       ↑ query the size of formatted range around this point
+       ↑ check for formatted range around this point
 ```
 The position $p$ is part of a formatted range and the number of ``X``s is this range is 2; so $A = 2$.